p1gvo1ce/orion_bot/README.md

 - Analysis of the popularity of a specific game among server users (/game_popularity_chart)
 - Automated creation of automatic search channels for playing in the Discord voice channel
 - Automatic creation of roles for the games you are looking for and posting them in the channel for searching
-- adding a choice of language for messages from the bot (Russian/English)
+- Сhoice of language for messages from the bot (Russian/English)
 - design of notifications for company search
 - display in the search notification of server participants with the same activity within the last 10 minutes
 - Create party search from private channel with no activity